Nate Bryant, Vice President of Student Success

 As a first-generation, Pell-eligible, public higher education student studying business at Oswego State University, she learned the fundamentals of fundraising as a student employee calling alumni for her alma mater.
 Prior to joining Salem State, Cheryl directed leadership giving, annual giving, pre-campaign assessment planning and advancement operations at Emerson College.
 She spent the early part of her career shaping and significantly growing annual giving programs at the Harvard Graduate School of Education and Beth Israel Deaconess Medical Center.
 Cheryl is an engaged member of her community and serves on the Board of Lynn Museum/Arts, as a Board of Director at St. Jean’s Credit Union and started a scholarship at her alma mater.
 She enjoys all kinds of travel including spending quality time with her family in West Valley, a rural community south of Buffalo, NY.

-Karen House, Vice President for Finance and Business, firstname.lastname@example.org, ext.
-6120
+Karen House, Vice President for Finance and Facilities

-Ms. House joined Salem State university in 2014 and is responsible for the development of the institution’s annual budget and the multi-year financial plan, including the allocation of fiscal resources in support of the university’s academic and administrative programs; and for overall fiscal accountability.
-A graduate of the University of Virginia in Charlottesville, VA, she holds in addition a master’s degree in business administration and a graduate certificate from Plymouth State University in Plymouth, NH.
+Karen House joined Salem State University in 2014 and is responsible for the development of the institution’s annual budget and the multi-year financial plan, including the allocation of fiscal resources in support of the university’s academic and administrative programs; and for overall fiscal accountability.
+She also oversees capital planning and facilities.
+A graduate of the University of Virginia in Charlottesville, VA, she holds, in addition, a master’s degree in business administration and a graduate certificate from Plymouth State University in Plymouth, NH.
 House has extensive experience in the private sector as an accountant, internal auditor and management accountant.
 She began her career in academia at St. Mary’s College of Maryland, progressing to associate vice president for business affairs/comptroller before joining Keene State College in 2000.

-David J. Silva, Provost and Academic Vice President, email@example.com, ext.
-6240
+David J. Silva, Provost and Academic Vice President